Pharmacology and Physiology, Ph.D.

-- Investigate the mechanisms and action of receptors and intracellular signal transduction systems at the cellular and molecular level.
+- Investigate the mechanisms and action of receptors and intracellular signal transduction systems at the cellular and molecular levels.

-- Understand how various drugs perturb these systems at both the level of the cell and the level of the whole animal.
+- Understand how various drugs perturb these systems at both the cell level and the whole animal level.

-- Discover and develop new chemical probes to investigate biological systems as well as therapeutics to treat disease states.
+- Discover and develop new chemical probes to investigate biological systems and therapeutics to treat disease states.

 - Gain a better understanding of the pathophysiological mechanisms involved in disrupting cellular communications.

-Strict attention is given to the integration of advances made with simpliﬁed systems (genes, enzyme or receptor) into more complex systems (cell, organ and organism).
-This approach affords the development of an appreciation of drug action from an effect on a gene, receptor or enzyme to the therapeutic use of a drug to treat human disease.
+Strict attention is given to integrating advances made with simpliﬁed systems (genes, enzymes, or receptors) into more complex systems (cell, organ, and organism).
+This approach affords the development of an appreciation of drug action from an effect on a gene, receptor, or enzyme to the therapeutic use of a drug to treat human disease.

-Successful applicants possess an above-average GPA, sufficient GRE scores and sufficient TOEFL score (for international students).
+Successful applicants possess an above-average GPA, sufficient GRE scores, and sufficient TOEFL scores (for international students).